ChicoState/UX-BudgetTravel/phaseIII/README.md

 A few participants expressed an interest in the recommended “Stops” along the way to their destination, as well as the map that allows the user to get a visual understanding of the distance from their stops to their final destination.

 Dislikes:
 Some participants recommended that editing a Road Trip should have an option to change specific parts of the trip.
-Participants expressed that having to click through the different options to get to the one they want to change, is inefficient.
+Participants expressed that having to click through the different options to get to the one they want to change is inefficient.

 After running the **Usability Tests** we got feedback from (n = 6) participants with a rating of how difficult each task was 1 being difficult and 5 being easy.
 When gathering all of the ratings given by each participant we were able to insert them into a graph that allowed us to see the ratings from each participant for all of the 3 tasks with all of the participants giving them a rating of 5.
 We were happy with our results being able to see that all of the participants didn't struggle in a single task and were satisfied with the prototype.